-Homer Garrett was born in Beaumont, TX on September 22, 1942, but spent most of his life in Jacksonville where he graduated from high school.
-He was drafted in 1965, conducting his basic training in Fort Polk, Louisiana before being sent to Fort Riley, Kansas.
-This was where he joined the First Military Police Company Infantry Division earning 43 dollars per month, but he sent most of it home to his wife and two children.
+Homer Garrett was born in Beaumont, Texas, on September 22, 1942, but spent most of his life in Jacksonville where he graduated from high school.
+He was drafted in 1965, conducting his basic training in Fort Polk, Louisiana, before being sent to Fort Riley, Kansas.
+This was where he joined the First Military Police Company Infantry Division earning forty-three dollars per month, but he sent most of it home to his wife and two children.
 After deployment to Camp Custer in South Korea, he shared his story of how the Korean people were living in such horrid conditions and they believed the US helped to win the war by providing opportunities for their own people rebuild.
 He heard that many Koreans believed that the US increased their standard of living with the help of their own Korean government.
 Homer Garrett recalled the successful capture of a North Korean Submarine at the Imjin River by seizing North Korean agents, and that very same submarine now sits in the 2nd Infantry Division Museum.
 Homer Garrett is very proud of the Korean people and they have overcome the desolation left due to war by building roads, bridges, and transportation that rivals that of the United States.
 He believed that it’s a person’s duty to defend their country and to never forget those who were there fighting.

 First Glimpse of the Korean People